ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Laboratory tests

-- ESR, CRP – mild elevation or normal
+- ESR, CRP – mildly elevated or normal

-- may be normal in PACNS; significant elevation should lead to suspicion of secondary vasculitis
+- may be normal in PACNS; significant elevation should raise suspicion of secondary vasculitis

 - CSF